cypress-io/cypress-documentation/source/guides/references/protractor-migration-guide.md

 ### Getting a single element on the page

-When it comes to e2e tests, one of the most common things you'll need to do is get one or more HTML elements on a page.
-Rather than split element fetching into multiple methods that you need to memorize, everything can be accomplished with `cy.get` while using CSS selectors to account for all use cases.
+When it comes to e2e tests, one of the most common things you'll need to do is query one or more HTML elements on a page.
+Rather than split element fetching into multiple methods that you need to memorize, everything can be accomplished with {% url "`cy.get()`" get %} while using specific selectors to account for all use cases.

 **Before: Protractor**